The Importance of Journaling – Part 1

 I don’t always like to write.
 It was not my favorite subject in school but I have written a lot when it comes to Jiu Jitsu.
 Because of my passion for Jiu Jitsu, journaling has always been something that has felt natural as it was always easy to write down concepts and techniques to help me remember.
 I keep multiple journals (personal, business, & training).

 Today’s Training Tip is about the importance of keeping a Training Journal to help retain the mass amounts of techniques that BJJ offers.
 I see many of you here in Calgary video tape class (which is awesome!), but I’d love to give some tips on how you can keep a journal (and how you can help your kids if they are younger).

 Why Journal?
 1st and foremost because keeping a journal accelerates the learning process!

-If they are able to write, supervise their writing and discuss it with them!
+For children, if they are able to write, supervise their writing and discuss it with them!
 Go a step further and practice with them!!
 (Make sure you tap when you feel Pressure, not Pain!

 To Your Success,